 Nothing works up an appetite like shouting at the TV.
 Finger foods and dishes that are easy to prepare and won't take you away from your guests and the game are best.
 Prep food ahead of time and go buffet-style so guests can help themselves.
 Have snacks on tables within arms-reach and cold beverages on ice or easily accessible in the fridge.
-You can also make a signature cocktail or punch served in a big silver ice bucket (your own version of the Grey Cup) for a more cost-effective option than beer or wine.
-And hey, if you're hosting you can always make it BYOB and ask guests to bring a dish to share.
+You can also make a signature cocktail or punch and serve it in a big silver ice bucket (your own version of the Grey Cup) for a more cost-effective option than beer or wine.
+And hey, if you're hosting you can always make it BYOB and ask guests to bring a dish to share, as well.
 And speaking of dishes, why not wager a friendly bet?
-Anyone who's team loses has to do the dishes!
+Anyone whose team loses has to do the dishes!

 Three hours of revelry can result in some tipsy guests.
 Make sure you have designated drivers on hand or be prepared to call a taxi for your guests.
 If you're feeling really hospitable, point guests toward the sofabed and invite them to stay over.
 Better safe than sorry!
 We hope you have a wonderful Grey Cup party in the warmth and comfort of your own home.
 Go team!